-Most of the Nissan Quest's minivan competitors are, stylistically, somewhat predictable, conforming to the basic notion of an engine in front and a big box behind for all the people and cargo.
+Most of the 2009 Nissan Quest's minivan competitors are, stylistically, somewhat predictable, conforming to the basic notion of an engine in front and a big box behind for all the people and cargo.
 But, for the Quest, built at Nissan's Canton, Mississippi plant, the designers and engineers took a decidedly different tack in both exterior styling and interior execution, with a look that's modern and definitely won't get lost in a parking lot.
-Last year, a freshening moved the Quest a bit closer to the mainstream of the minivan market, where it's a viable alternative to offerings from Chrysler, Honda, Toyota, Kia and Hyundai.
+Although a major freshening in 2007 moved the Quest a bit closer to the mainstream of the minivan market, it still stands out when placed side-by-side with offerings from Chrysler, Honda, Toyota, Kia and Hyundai.

 If you're in need of a minivan, but would enjoy taking the road less traveled, the Quest might be for you.
 While solidly improved on the inside, and with commendable on-road behavior, the Quest has an exterior that remains as distinctive as ever.
 Once inside, occupants will enjoy enormous utility in combination with good performance, great flexibility and one of the industry's best powertrains.

 If you don't enjoy drawing attention to yourself, the 2009 Nissan Quest, with an exterior that definitely stands out in a crowd, is probably not for you.
 Also, if you really don't need space for seven passengers or lots of cargo, you might appreciate something that's smaller and more nimble.

 New automatic door locks and a new exterior color, Tuscan Sun, mark the major changes for the 2009 Nissan Quest.